Jay-Dabo/kinna/README.md

 = Kinna - basic accounting software

-Kinna atempts to be a basic accounting software for the organizations in Sweden.
+Kinna atempts to be a basic accounting software for organizations in Sweden.

   - It should use the BAS 2014 konto plan.